-Recently acclaimed as anti-aging breakthrough of the decade, fractional laser resurfacing is one of the many non-surgical procedures offered at Hobgood Facial Plastic Surgery.
+Recently acclaimed as the anti-aging breakthrough of the decade, fractional laser skin resurfacing at our Scottsdale practice is one of the many non-surgical procedures we offer.
 So… what exactly is it?

-Laser resurfacing is a technique that removes thin layers of damaged skin cells and stimulates growth of new skin cells by using a laser to send high-energy light pulses into the skin.
+Laser skin resurfacing removes thin layers of damaged skin cells and stimulates growth of new skin cells by using a laser to send high-energy light pulses into the skin.
 The light is converted into heat energy, which then vaporizes very thin layers of skin.
 New skin grows to replace the removed skin, giving a more youthful appearance.
 Dr. Hobgood currently uses carbon dioxide and erbium lasers for these procedures.

 Is Fractional Laser Resurfacing Different from Traditional Laser Treatments?

 Fractional laser resurfacing is an improvement on traditional laser treatments because the laser treats microscopic columns of skin instead of small areas.
 By targeting spots deep inside the skin as opposed to the entire surface, this treatment can be a one-time outpatient procedure rather than requiring multiple treatments over time.
 In addition, treated areas of the skin are surrounded by untreated areas of the skin, which prevents bleeding or scabbing and speeds up the healing process.

 The laser burns tiny holes in your skin (considered a “safe injury“), which boosts collagen production.
 Collagen, a major protein in connective tissue, can be destroyed over time by sun exposure, pollution, and the natural aging process.
 The extra collagen boost will make your skin tighter and reduce the look of fine lines.

 When looking for a treatment to improve the skin’s appearance and firmness, some patients also consider another “safe injury” procedure, radiofrequency microneedling.

 Is There a Difference Between the Carbon Dioxide Laser and Erbium Laser?